-This option (PHRXO-3G) provides 3G-SDI Level A and B support including advanced formats: 4:2:2 YUV, 4:4:4 RGB and 4:4:4 YUV at 10/12 bit, and 2K advanced formats including: 4:2:2 YCbCr, 4:4:4 RGB' and 4:4:4 YCbCr at 10/12 bit.
-For broadcast manufacturers this option allows rigorous testing of many more formats beyond the standard signals used in traditional broadcasting.
+This option (PHRXO-3G) provides advanced formats include 4:2:2 YUV, 4:4:4 RGB and 4:4:4 YUV at 10/12 bit and 3G level A and B. For broadcast manufacturers this option allows rigorous testing of many more formats beyond the standard signals used in traditional broadcasting.